-In accordance with Article 7 of New York State's Public Officer's Law, as well as Education Law Title 1, Article 5, Section 260a, the OWWL Library System's Board of Trustee meetings shall be open to the general public.
+Pursuant to Article 7 of New York State's Public Officers Law and Education Law Title 1, Article 5, Section 260a, all meetings of the OWWL Library System's Board of Trustees and its Committees shall be open to the general public.

+Executive Sessions

-Executive sessions may be called as a portion of the open meeting and appropriate business transacted in accordance with Article 7, Section 105 of Public Officers Law.
+Limited portions of open meetings may be designated as executive sessions, in accordance with Article 7, Section 105 of the Public Officers Law, to discuss matters as authorized by the statute.